Quebec City–Windsor Corridor (Via Rail): Trackage

-Via HFR
+Via HFR and Alto

 On July 6, 2021, Transportation Minister Omar Alghabra announced that the federal government would launch the procurement process to build a "high-frequency rail [HFR] corridor" called Via HFR between Toronto and Quebec City by 2030.
 The cost of the project was expected to be between $6 billion and $12 billion.
 The plan is to have trains travel up to 200 km/h on a line that would run from Toronto to Quebec City through Peterborough, Ottawa, Montreal, Laval, and Trois-Rivières.
 As opposed to current operations along the Corridor, the trains would run on dedicated passenger tracks, improving service reliability since the trains would not have to compete with freight trains.
 Service reliability could increase to 95 percent, up significantly from its 2021 rate of 67 percent.
 Travel times are projected to decrease by 90 minutes on some routes, such as between Ottawa and Toronto.
 Ninety percent of the route is planned to be electrified.
 The timing of the announcement was criticized as political, since there was speculation of a federal election being held later in the year, which was later confirmed on August 15.

-Future high-speed rail (Alto)

-Participating consortia

-In July 2023, the government selected three consortia to proceed to the request-for-proposals (RFP) stage: